Adding On: What You Need to Know

 You also need to evaluate the walls to be sure they are suitable to hold another story, explains Dylan.
 For instance, partition walls may not be able to support the new structure.
 Dylan also points out that the trusses that originally supported the roof may need to be replaced with floor joists to hold the new floor and walls of the second story.

 Because this work could disturb the existing interior living spaces, it might be possible for the builder to install the new second floor structural members next to the original ceiling joists or truss chords.
 This "sistering" would allow the next story to be framed with minimal impact to the first.

 3. Time it Right

-If the existing roof has to be torn off, the inside of the structure is open to the elements so timing is of the utmost importance.
+If the existing roof has to be torn off, exposing the inside of the structure to the elements, then timing will be of the utmost importance.
 "It opens up the whole house to the weather," says Dylan.
 "You have to get it done quickly."

-Preparing the client for this step in the construction is key, according to Andy Smith, a principal of Edwards Smith Construction, Coeur d’Alene, Idaho, the builder for Blog Cabin 2015.
+Preparing the client for this step in the construction is key, according to Andy Smith, a principal of Edwards Smith Construction, Coeur d'Alene, Idaho.

-"You also have to identify what will be saved in the existing structure," he says.
-For example, you’ll need to take steps to protect electrical components, drywall, an existing fireplace, woodwork and floors if those elements are going to be exposed once the roof is removed.
-"There will be weather intrusion," Andy says.
+"You also have to identify what will be saved in the existing structure," says Andy.
+"There will be weather intrusion."
+For example, you’ll need to take steps to protect elements such as electrical components, drywall, fireplaces, woodwork and floors if they'll be exposed once the roof is removed.

 4. Address the Infrastructure

 As with any addition, the infrastructure of the house has to be addressed.
-"You could be doubling the square footage so you might have to change the heating and cooling ductwork and make sure the electrical panel is large enough to meet the new electrical demands all the time working within the code requirements,” Andy points out.
+"You could be doubling the square footage, so you might have to change the heating and cooling ductwork," says Andy.
+"Make sure the electrical panel is large enough to meet the new electrical demands - all the time working within the code requirements."